-Practicum and practical activities reports assessment 15.00% 20.00% It also includes the evaluation of the attitude during the practices and a multiple choice exam on the handling of experimental data that is carried out just before the practices.
-This activity is compulsory.
-Total: 100.00% 100.00%
+Practicum and practical activities reports assessment 15.00% 20.00% also includes the evaluation of the attitude during the ractices and a multiple choice exam on the handling of xperimental data that is carried out just before the practices. his activity is compulsory.
+Total: 100.00% 100.00% According to art 4 of the UCI M Student Evaluation Degulations, it must be provided to students who connect regularly attend fore to face training activities the